 The procedure is done by a physician or nurse practitioner in your hospital room or in the outpatient clinic.
-The area used for a bone marrow aspirati on is the hip or breast bone.
-The area used for the bone marrow biopsy is your hip.
+The area used for a bone marrow aspiration is the hip or breast bone.
+The area used for the bone marrow biopsy is the hip.
 You will be asked to lay on your stomach or side, so the area can be reached easily.
+If both an aspiration and biopsy are to be performed it is likely that your provider will do both on a hip bone.
 Your nurse practitioner or doctor will explain the procedure as it is performed, but these are the steps, so you will know what to expect.

-Please do not hesitate to ask your doctor or nurse if you have any additional questions.
+Please do not hesitate to ask your healthcare provider if you have any additional questions.

 Cancer.net.
 Bone Marrow Aspiration and Biopsy.
 2015.
 Found at: http://www.cancer.net/navigating-cancer-care/diagnosing-cancer/tests-and-procedures/bone-marrow-aspiration-and-biopsy